 - Clear Temp and Cache Files

-Keep your PC’s hard drive and memory clean by clearing the cache and temporary files.
+Clearing the cache and temporary files keeps your PC’s hard drive and memory clean.
 Sporify’s temporary files are often kept in Windows’s temporary files folder, making it less useful.
 It may also lead to glitches like this offline glitch.
 So, clean your temporary files.

 Press “Windows key + R” to open the Run application.
 Write “%temp%” and hit enter.
 Once in the temp folder, Press “CTRL+A” to select all the folders and then press “shift+Del.”
 Spotify’s temporary folder will be deleted along with the rest.

 You can clean Spotify’s cache from the settings on both your mobile phone and desktop (PC).
 Just open your Spotify and go to settings.
 Scroll down to find the “Clear cache” option beneath the “Storage option.”
 Click on it to clean Spotify’s cache.
 It will resolve the offline issue.